mikechikwanda/mikechikwanda/README.md

 [![](https://visitcount.itsvg.in/api?id=mikechikwanda&icon=0&color=3)](https://visitcount.itsvg.in) <br/>
-Hi, I'm Mike - Junior Developer👋🏾
+Hi, I'm Mike - Junior Web-Developer👋🏾 <br/>

-My goal is to have fun making the web and sharing my work with everyone.
+My goal is to have fun making the web and sharing my work with everyone.<br/>
 Welcome aboard!

 # Tech Stack: